glic3rinu/passlib/docs/lib/passlib.ext.django.rst

 .. warning::

     This module is currently under development.
-    It will probably work, but has not seen very much testing or real-world use, and may change in future releases;
+    It works and has good unittest coverage, but has not seen very much real-world use;
     *caveat emptor*.

 .. todo::